juanmacar/wedding-app-backend/README.md

 - Dietary restrictions
 - Song requests
 - Additional notes
 - Timestamps (created and modified)

+### Lodging Reservation Schema

+The lodging reservation schema includes fields for managing:
+- Guest names
+- Number of adults and children
+- Timestamps (created and modified)

+### Transportation Reservation Schema

+The transportation reservation schema includes fields for managing:
+- Guest names
+- Number of adults and children
+- Timestamps (created and modified)

 See `layers/db-layer/nodejs/models/Guest.js` for the complete schema definition.